bakpakin/Fennel/setup.md

 2. TODO
 3. TODO

-## Adding readline support to Fennel
+## Adding Fennel support to VS Code

 TODO: Introduce concept
 TODO: Explain one of the following: